-Wheels 4 Work Volunteer

-Expression of Interest Application
+Wheels 4 Work Volunteer Expression of Interest Application

-This may meet Ce Name: ntrelink activity obligat tions Ph: Ema ail When are you availa ble to supervise learner drivers? , , , , , , , , , , , , , , , , , , , , Morning Afternoon Evening Monday Tuesday Wednesday Thursday Friday Saturday Sunday 3 months + What experience do people?
-6 months + you have working with nteer with 'Wheels 4 Wor 9 months + 12 m onths+ What skills do you th nink are important to be a 'Wheels 4 Work' volunte eer?
-Do you speak any la nguage other than Engl ish?
-If so please give deta ails: Is there anything tha medication? t may impact on your ab oility to work as a voluntee er e.g. medical condition, If so, please give de tails (and attach permission on to speak to Medical Pract itioner)
+This may meet Centrelink activity obligations Name:

+Address:

+Ph:Email

+When are you available to supervise learne r drivers?

+, Morning Afternoon Evening

+Monday

+Tuesday

+Wednesday

+Thursday

+Friday

+Saturday

+Sunday

+3 months + What experience do yo people?
+6 months + u have working with unteer with 'Wheels 4 Work' 9 months + 12 m a 'Wheels 4 Work' voluntee onths+

+lish?
+If so please give detail

+If so please give details (and attach permission to speak to Medical Practitioner)